alexellis/inlets/README.md

 inlets is brought to you by [Alex Ellis](https://twitter.com/alexellisuk).
 Alex is a [CNCF Ambassador](https://www.cncf.io/people/ambassadors/) and the founder of [OpenFaaS](https://github.com/openfaas/faas/).

-> [OpenFaaS&reg;](https://github.com/openfaas/faas) makes it easy for developers to deploy event-driven functions and microservices to Kubernetes without repetitive, boiler-plate coding.
+> [OpenFaaS&reg;](https://github.com/openfaas/faas) makes it easy for developers to deploy event-driven functions and microservices to Kubernetes without repetitive coding.
 Package your code or an existing binary in a Docker image to get a highly scalable endpoint with auto-scaling and metrics.
 The project has around 19k GitHub stars, over 240 contributors and a growing number of end-users in production.

 ### Backlog & goals

 #### Completed

-* automatically create endpoints on exit-node based upon client definitions
+* automatically create endpoints on exit-node based on client definitions
   * multiplex sites on same port and websocket through the use of DNS / host entries
 * link encryption using SSL over websockets (`wss://`)
 * automatic reconnect